hachai-ux/shopping-cart/README.md

 Practice Routers and Hooks

-Use Contex and UseReducer for state management
+Use Context and UseReducer for state management